TL;DR

 Standard PMI policies, whether moratorium or fully underwritten, are designed to cover acute conditions, not chronic ones.

-- Acute Condition: A disease, illness, or injury that is likely to respond quickly to treatment and lead to a full recovery.
+- Acute Condition: A disease, illness, or injury that is likely to respond quickly to treatment and lead to a recovery.
 Examples include a hernia, cataracts, appendicitis, or a broken bone.

 - Chronic Condition: A disease, illness, or injury that has one or more of the following characteristics: it needs ongoing or long-term monitoring, requires palliative care, has no known cure, or is likely to come back.
 Examples include diabetes, asthma, high blood pressure, and arthritis.